AFRICA

 5) May an authority order a split-up of a business irrespective of a merger?

-Yes.
 The CCI has the authority to pass an order relating to the division of an enterprise enjoying dominant position under Section 28 of the Competition Act to ensure that such an enterprise does not abuse its dominant position.
-Further, Section 28 also provides for the following as a part of an order for division or split-off of the dominant enterprise:
+Further, Section 28 also provides for the following as a part of an order for division of the dominant enterprise:

 1. transfer or vesting of property, rights, liabilities or obligations;